Sponsor session 1 - ZFS Dive: exploring how the ZFS Storage Appliance works (Red Stack Tech)

 Opening the black box called "Cost Based Optimizer"

+Many application developers and also some DBA beginners are desperate when they encounter a problem with the suboptimal execution plan.
+The very first thing is that they try to use some »good« trick which solved a performance problem in the past.
+Unfortunately the find out that the medicine does not help.
+So what to do now?
 The right answer is to bite into sour apple and open the black box called “Cost Based Optimizer (CBO)” and try to understand why for this statement the optimizer failed in preparation of optimal execution plan.
 In this session we will try to open this black box and see how it works.
 We will discuss the three measures: selectivity, cardinality and cost and how different features influence the CBO decisions.
 We will not step into deep technical details but will rather stay at higher level in order to get the overall picture how the CBO prepares the execution plan.

 Analyze This!
 Practical Examples of Oracle Analytical Functions